 1. Short Term Goals

-Short term goals are the goals you set to accomplish in the immediate future.
-These goals help you to think about what you can do right now and up to a year to achieve your dreams.
-You can think of short term goals as smaller units of larger goals – the smaller steps that connect you to your bigger dreams.
+Short term goals are the types of goals you set to accomplish in the immediate or near future.
+These goals help you to think about what you can do in the next year to achieve your dreams.
+You can think of short term goals as smaller units of larger goals, the smaller steps that connect you to your bigger dreams.

 For example, if your long term goal is to buy a house in 5 years, your short term goal might be to save a certain amount of your monthly income to be able to buy the house in the set time.